Nermin Bašić: Gorica

 On 5 January 2019, Bašić was named as the new manager of Slovenian PrvaLiga club Gorica.
 He made his debut for Gorica as the club's manager in a 4–3 loss against Celje on 23 February 2019.

 His first win as Gorica's manager came on 17 March 2019, in a 2–1 home win against Domžale.

-After making a series of poor results, which culminated on 11 April 2019 with a 3–1 away lost against Aluminij, the next day on 12 April, Bašić got sacked.
+After a string of poor results, which culminated on 11 April 2019 with a 3–1 away loss against Aluminij, Bašić was sacked.

-Primeiro de Agosto

-In June 2019, Bašić became a coach at Angolan first division club Primeiro de Agosto, on recommendations of the club's head coach Dragan Jović and assistant coach Nedžad Selimović.

 Return to Tuzla City

-On 19 October 2020, Bašić returned to Tuzla City (previously known as Sloga Simin Han), this time competing in the Bosnian Premier League, signing a contract with the club until December 2020 with an option to extend it.
+On 19 October 2020, Bašić returned to Tuzla City (previously known as Sloga Simin Han), signing a contract with the club until December 2020 with an option to extend it.
 In his first game since his return to the club as a manager, he led his team to a 2020–21 Bosnian Cup second round win against Radnik Bijeljina.

-He suffered his first loss as Tuzla City manager on 28 November 2020, in a league match against Olimpik.
+Bašić suffered his first loss as Tuzla City manager on 28 November 2020, in a league match against Olimpik.
+He left the club in December 2020 after his contract expired.

+Return to Radomlje

+In June 2021, Bašić returned to Radomlje in the role of team manager.
+On 29 December 2021, he was named as Radomlje's head coach, replacing Rok Hanžič.

+Despite a positive start to the 2022–23 season, Bašić's side started to struggle and suffered a 7–0 defeat away to Maribor on 6 December 2022.
+On 9 December, Radomlje and Bašić parted ways, mutually terminanting his contract.

+Željezničar

+On 12 April 2023, Bašić was appointed manager of Željezničar, replacing Edis Mulalić.
+Two days later, he managed his first Željezničar match against Zrinjski Mostar, losing 2–0 away from home.
+On 22 April, he secured his first win as Željezničar manager against Široki Brijeg.

+In Bašić's first Sarajevo derby, Sulejman Krpić scored the equaliser in the sixth minute of stoppage time against rivals Sarajevo, helping his team to narrowly avoid defeat in a 2–2 draw on 12 May 2023. Željezničar finished the 2022–23 season in third place, securing a place in the 2023–24 UEFA Europa Conference League first qualifying round.

+On 12 June 2023, Bašić signed a new two-year contract, with an option to stay at the club until at least 2026. Željezničar eliminated Belarusian side Dinamo Minsk in the Europa Conference League first qualifying round, before getting eliminated by Azerbaijani club Neftçi in the second qualifying round.

+Early on in the 2023–24 season, Željezničar suffered five defeats in a row, including an early exit from the Bosnian Cup.
+On 2 October 2023, after a home win over Široki Brijeg, Bašić surprisingly offered his resignation as manager, citing "poor results prior to this game", but this was hastily rejected by the club's board.
+On 1 November 2023, following an away loss against Igman Konjic, which was the club's seventh defeat in nine league games, Bašić left Željezničar by mutual consent.